h2oai/wave/website/widgets/form/time_picker.md

 custom_edit_url: null
 ---

 Use this component when you wish to collect time values.
-The format of a submitted value is `hh:mm` by default or `hh:mm (a|p)m` if 12 hour time format is selected.
+A return value is in `hh:mm` 24 hour cycle format.

 The `name` attribute indicates how to reference this component in the query arguments: `q.args.<name-attr>`.